aws-samples/aurora-dsql-samples/ruby/ruby-pg/README.md

-# AWS DSQL Ruby-pg code examples
+# Aurora DSQL Ruby-pg code examples

 ## Overview

-The code examples in this topic show you how to use the Ruby-pg work with AWS DSQL.
+The code examples in this topic show you how to use the Ruby-pg work with Aurora DSQL.

 ## Run the examples